Zenobius of Florence: Veneration

-His body was first buried in the Basilica di San Lorenzo di Firenze (consecrated by Saint Ambrose in 393), and was later translated to the church of Santa Maria del Fiore.
+His body was first buried in the Basilica di San Lorenzo di Firenze (consecrated by Saint Ambrose in 393), and in the 9th century was later translated by Bishop Andrea to the church of Santa Reparata, over which the current Florence Cathedral was built.

-In the back of the middle of the three apses is the altar of Saint Zenobius.
+In the back of the middle of the three apses of the cathedral is the altar of Saint Zenobius.
 Its bronze shrine, designed around 1440, a masterpiece of Ghiberti, contains the urn with his relics.
 The central relief shows us one of his miracles, the reviving of a dead child.
 Above this shrine is the painting Last Supper by Giovanni Balducci.
-There was also a glass-paste mosaic panel The Bust of Saint Zanobius by the 16th century miniaturist Monte di Giovanni, but it is now on display in the Museo dell'Opera del Duomo.
+There was also a glass-paste mosaic panel The Bust of Saint Zenobius by the 16th century miniaturist Monte di Giovanni, but it is now on display in the Museo dell'Opera del Duomo.

+The Colonna di San Zanobi, located at Piazza San Giovanni near the Baptistery of San Giovanni, is another site of veneration for Saint Zenobius.
+According to tradition, during the 9th-century translation of Saint Zenobius's remains from the Basilica of San Lorenzo to the then-Cathedral of Santa Reparata, the bier carrying his body touched a dead elm tree near the Baptistery, causing it to miraculously burst into bloom despite it being winter.
+To commemorate this event, a column known as the "Colonna di San Zanobi" was erected at the site.
+The original column was swept away during the flood of 1333 and later rebuilt.
+The current column features a metal representation of a tree and serves as a testament to this miracle.

+The Episcopal Ring of Saint Zenobius, considered a secondary relic, was in the possession of the Girolami family, who claimed descent from the saint.
+In 1482, the ring was sent to France in an effort to cure the ailing King Louis XI.
+However, there is no record of the ring's effectiveness, and King Louis XI died in 1483.
+The current whereabouts of the ring remain unknown.

 Miracles

 Extraordinary miracles, including several instances of the restoration of the dead to life, are attributed to him.
 Zenobius is said to have resurrected several dead people.
 It is also said that after his death, a dead elm burst into life after his body touched it while being borne to the cathedral for burial.

 A legend states that a child was once run over by a cart while playing.
 His mother, a widow, wailed as she brought the dead child to Zenobius' deacon.
 By means of a prayer, Saint Zenobius revived the child and restored him to his mother.